awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ## EC2 Fleet health checks<a name="ec2-fleet-health-checks"></a>

 EC2 Fleet checks the health status of the instances in the fleet every two minutes\.
 The health status of an instance is either `healthy` or `unhealthy`\.
 The fleet determines the health status of an instance using the status checks provided by Amazon EC2\.
 If the status of either the instance status check or the system status check is `impaired` for three consecutive health checks, the health status of the instance is `unhealthy`\.
 Otherwise, the health status is `healthy`\.
-For more information, see [Status Checks for Your Instances](monitoring-system-instance-status-check.md)\.
+For more information, see [Status checks for your instances](monitoring-system-instance-status-check.md)\.

 You can configure your EC2 Fleet to replace unhealthy instances\.
 After enabling health check replacement, an instance is replaced after its health status is reported as `unhealthy`\.
 The fleet could go below its target capacity for up to a few minutes while an unhealthy instance is being replaced\.